svenluijten/commonmark-image-media-queries/README.md

 [![StyleCI][ico-styleci]][link-styleci]
 [![PhpStan][ico-phpstan]][link-phpstan]

-This [CommonMark](https://commonmark.thephpleague.com) extension allows you to add media queries to your CommonMark-rendered Markdown.
+This [CommonMark](https://commonmark.thephpleague.com) extension allows you to add media queries to images in your CommonMark-rendered Markdown.

 ## Installation
-You can install this extension via [Composer](http://getcomposer.org):
+You can install this extension [via Composer](http://getcomposer.org):

 ```bash
 composer require sven/commonmark-image-media-queries